 The following are connected to or based within Kent and Medway.

 In the county of Kent and Medway there are approximately:

-With the exception of the two Artillery Regiments on Thorney Island there are no regular forces stationed within Sussex, however there will be a considerable number of individuals from Sussex who have joined the regular forces, who will return home on leave and may require access to NHS services.
-There will also be a number of individuals who will have settled their families in the county, but will still be serving in units outside of Sussex, who when returning home on leave may require access to NHS services.
+With the exception of the two Artillery Regiments on Thorney Island there are no regular forces stationed within Sussex, however, will also be a number of individuals who will have settled their families in the county, but will still be serving in units outside of Sussex, who when returning home on leave may require access to NHS services.

 63 (UKSF) Signal Squadron